Slađana Milošević: Jazz and experimental music, moving to United States (1988–1995)

-Back in Serbia (1995–present)
+Back in Serbia (1995–2024)

 In 1995, Milošević returned to Belgrade.
 She recorded vocals for the song "Harmony", for Kornelije Kovač's 1996 album Moja generacija (My Generation).
-With her brother Goran Milošević (formerly of Generacija 5) she recorded the duet "Jednom će neko" ("Once Someone Will") for his 1996 album Da li misliš još na mene (Are You Still Thinking of Me).
+With her brother Goran Milošević (former vocalist of Generacija 5) she recorded the duet "Jednom će neko" ("Once Someone Will") for his 1996 album Da li misliš još na mene (Are You Still Thinking of Me).
 At the beginning of 1998, she released the compilation album Harmony, which featured her old ballads, as well as previously unreleased songs "Samsara", "Harmony", "Times Are Changing" and "Prvi sneg (Dolazi zima)" ("First Snow (Winter Is Coming)").
 The latter was written by Dušan Mihajlović "Spira" and originally recorded by the band Suncokret in 1977, Milošević's version recorded in 1988 in cooperation with Mihajlović.
 The video for the title track was shot in Beijing and directed by Milošević herself.
 During the 1999 NATO bombing of Yugoslavia, Aleksandra and Goran Milošević recorded the anti-war song "Dosta suza" ("No More Tears"), which they wrote together.
 The song was later covered by Finnish singer Janne Hurme.

 In 2000, Milošević released the album Animal Tested, which featured heavier rock sound that her previous releases and songs in both Serbian and English language.
-Milošević authored all the songs on the album.
-She produced the album herself, playing guitar, bass guitar, keyboards and percussion on the recording.
+Milošević authored all the songs on the album, produced the album herself and played guitar, bass guitar, keyboards and percussion on the recording.
 Beside Milošević, album featured Dejan Nikolić (drums), Igor Malešević (drums), Matija Bartulac (bass guitar) and Vlada Novičić (bass guitar).
 The album featured a new version of her old hit "Sexy dama".
 The video for the album opening track, "Legalize Freedom", was banned from national television as it alluded to the authoritarian regime of Slobodan Milošević.